 Notice of Procedural SafeguardsSpecial Education Rights of Parents and Children Under the Individuals with Disabilities Education Act, Part B, and the California Education Code.

 Note: The term school district is used throughout this document to describe any public education agency responsible for providing your child’s special education program.
 The term assessment is used to mean evaluation or testing.
-Federal and state laws are cited throughout this notice using English abbreviations, which are explained in a glossary on the last page of this notification.
+Federal and state laws are cited throughout this notice using English abbreviations, which are explained in a glossary at the end of this notification.

 What is the Notice of Procedural Safeguards?

-This information provides you as parents, legal guardians, and surrogate parents of children with disabilities from three (3) years of age through age twenty-one (21) and students who have reached age eighteen (18), the age of majority, with an overview of your educational rights or procedural safeguards.
+This information provides you as parents, legal guardians, and surrogate parents of children with disabilities from 3 years of age through age 21 and students who have reached age 18, the age of majority, with an overview of your educational rights or procedural safeguards.

-The Notice of Procedural Safeguards is required under the Individuals with Disabilities Education Act (in English, referred to as IDEA) and must be provided to you:
+The Notice of Procedural Safeguards is required under the Individuals with Disabilities Education Act (IDEA) and must be provided to you:

 - When you ask for a copy